Improving Visual Representation Learning through Perceptual Understanding: Related Work

 These recent methods produce strong performance when fine-tuning over downstream tasks, but generally discriminative self-supervision has continued to be more performant in a linear probe setting~\cite{MaskedAutoencoders2021} suggesting focusing on the learning of features of the right level of abstraction remains a challenge.
-This is something we seek to address in our work.
+We seek to address this in our work.